hmxmilohax/rb3-pc/pages/english/instruments/gamepads/pc-keyboard.md

 * To bind multiple keys to one button, hold Shift then click on the button you want to assign multiple keys to.
 * **You will need to set the "Stick Multiplier" and "Stick Interpolation" for Left and Right to `0.90` for whammy to function correctly.**
-* To play Guitar/Bass/Keys parts on a Controller (Padtar), you will need Rock Band 3 Deluxe.
+* To play Guitar/Bass/Keys/Drums parts on a Controller (Padtar), you will need Rock Band 3 Deluxe.
+	- You can also rebind your controller within Deluxe.
+	`Menu > Options > Deluxe Settings > Advanced > Controller > Pad Button Remap`

 ## Bindings: